-This is an excerpt from a guided meditation which Osho used to lead.
-It would be preceded by a few minutes of no-mind or “gibberish” meditation – essentially, talking nonsense, speaking out loud “in any language you don’t speak”, to give expression to the madness of the mind.
-That leaves more room for silence to arise.
+Beforehand there would be a few minutes of no-mind or “gibberish” meditation – essentially, talking nonsense, speaking out loud “in any language you don’t speak”, to give expression to the madness of the mind.
+That leaves more room for silence to arise. ( www.osho.com/meditation/osho-active-meditations/osho-gibberish-meditation ) Afterwards there would be wild music to dance to.

 Please note, that when he refers to “the buddha”, that is not Gautam Buddha the person – it is simply a poetic expression for the enlightened nature within each one of us.
 Read this as if Osho says “your enlightened nature.”